Hitmasu/Jitex/README.md

 ------

-Jitex can help you inject code at runtime easily.
+Jitex can help you replace code at runtime easily.

 ```c#
 class Program {